In our business, we talk a lot about ductile iron nodularity, which is a prime indicator of quality in ductile castings.

 Starting strong with purer pig iron

-Pig iron (aka crude iron) forms the foundation of a ductile cast iron casting and the overwhelming percentage of its composition, so we must start right.
+Pig iron (aka crude iron) forms the foundation of the ductile iron production process and the overwhelming percentage of its composition, so we must start right.
 While ductile iron can be created using steel scrap, the primary feedstock for most foundries is pig iron, which offers superior properties.
 Pig iron has low residual elements and consistent chemistry, contributing to better casting and manufacturing processes.

 We do not want to spend a lot of time and energy "rolling around in the mud" with our pig iron — filtering out residual elements that will interfere with nodule formation ( e.g. titanium, arsenic, lead, tin, antimony, bismuth, and especially sulfur) and/or dirty our metal matrix structure with carbides (chromium, molybdenum, vanadium, manganese).